Abstract

 Generation of the Dop1R2 conditional knock-out line

 To be able to study both the requirement of Dop1R2 in specific neurons as well as the localization of the receptor we generated a transgenic line that allows defined spatial and temporal knock-out of the receptor.
 In short, we inserted two FRT sites for flippase-mediated excision (Golic & Lindquist, 1989; Gratz et al., 2014) as well as a 3xHA-tag to study the localization of the receptor.
-The Ha-Tag was chosen to minimize interference with the receptor structure.
-A representation of the receptor is depicted in Figure 1A.
+The HA-Tag was chosen to minimize interference with the receptor structure.
+A representation of the HA-tagged receptor is depicted in Figure 1A.
 The 3rd intracellular loop between transmembrane domains (TMDs) five and six as well as the C-terminal tail are required for G-protein binding (Missale et al., 1998).
-The position of the FRT sites and the HA-tag is indicated.
-Figure 1B gives an overview of the strategy.
-The endogenous locus is cut twice by CRISPR-Cas9 to replace it with the Dop1R2 sequence carrying the FRT sites and the HA-Tag, using a donor plasmid as template for homolog-directed repair.
+Figure 1B gives an overview of the experimental strategy.
+The endogenous locus is cut twice by CRISPR-Cas9 to replace the first two coding exons of Dop1R2 with the corresponding sequence flanked by FRT sites and fused to the HA-Tag, using a donor plasmid as template for homolog-directed repair.
 The donor plasmid also contains the region directly upstream and downstream of the exchange site as homology arms to align the plasmid.
 The plasmid carrying the sequence for the two gRNAs as well as the donor plasmid were injected into embryos with maternal Cas9 expression (nos>Cas9).
-Using the Gal4-UAS system to express flippase in neurons of interest the receptor can be flipped out in those neurons while keeping it functional in the rest of the brain.
+Using the Gal4-UAS system to express flippase in neurons of interest the receptor can be irreversibly flipped out in those neurons while keeping it functional in the rest of the brain.
 The first FRT site was placed in the intron before the first coding exon, which contains all seven TMDs (Figure 1C).
 Since Dop1R2 has three transcript isoforms with differences in the C-terminus the second FRT site was placed at the end of the last common exon.
 Thus, FLP-mediated recombination will lead to deletion of the two common coding exons including all TMDs.
 Successful insertion was verified by sequencing.

-Dop1R2cko is in the Mushroom body
+Dop1R2cko is expressed in the Mushroom body

 To monitor the localization of the tagged dopamine receptors we first stained brains with an antibody against the HA-Tag in one-week-old flies.
-In the control line (Figure 1D) the HA-tag does not show any specific staining.
-In the dop1R2cko line, we see a clear signal in the entire MB (Figure 1E).
+In the y, w control line (Figure 1D) the HA-tag does not show any specific staining.
+In the Dop1R2cko line, we see a clear signal in the entire MB (Figure 1E).
 This matches previous reports as well as single-cell RNAseq data showing that Dop1R2 is expressed in the MB (Croset et al., 2018; Han et al., 1996).

-After flipping the receptor out in the MB using the MB-specific OK107-Gal4 driver in combination with UAS-flp abolishes the signal, demonstrating the efficiency of the FRT sites (Figure 1F).
+Flipping the receptor out in the MB using the MB-specific OK107-Gal4 driver in combination with UAS-flp abolishes the signal, demonstrating the efficiency of the FRT sites (Figure 1F).
 Therefore, the flip-out system seems to work as planned.

 Short-term memory is not affected by the loss of Dop1R2

 We wanted to see if flipping out Dop1R2 in the MB affects memory acquisition and STM by using classical olfactory conditioning.
 In short, a group of flies is presented with an odor coupled to an electric shock (aversive) or sugar (appetitive) followed by a second odor without stimulus.
-For assessing memory flies can freely choose between the odors either directly after training (STM) or at a later timepoint.
+For assessing their memory, flies can freely choose between the odors either directly after training (STM) or at a later timepoint.

-To ensure that the introduced genetic changes to the Dop1R2 locus do not interfere with behavior we first checked the sensory responses of that line (Sup A-D).
-The Dop1R2cko line shows comparable odor responses (Sup A+B) as well as sugar and shock response (Sup C+D) to the control line.
-Aversive STM (Sup E), as well as aversive 2h memory (Sup F), are not significantly different from the control line.
-Moreover, appetitive STM is also comparable to the control (Sup G).
-Thus, the introduced changes to dop1R2 do not interfere with normal receptor function.
+To ensure that the introduced genetic changes to the Dop1R2 locus do not interfere with behavior we first checked the sensory responses of that line (Figure 2 S1A-D).
+The Dop1R2cko line shows comparable odor responses (Figure 2 S1A+B) as well as sugar and shock response (Figure 2 S1C+D) to the control line.
+Aversive STM (Figure 2 S1E), as well as aversive 2h memory (Figure 2 S1F), are not significantly different from the y, w control line.
+Moreover, appetitive STM is also comparable to the control (Figure 2 S1G).
+Thus, unsurprisingly, the introduced changes to Dop1R2 do not interfere with normal receptor function.

-To test the requirement of dop1R2 for short-term memory we assessed memory performance directly after training for flies with flipped-out dop1R2 in the whole MB or in individual lobes along with the parental controls.
+To test the requirement of Dop1R2 for short-term memory we assessed memory performance directly after training for flies with flipped-out Dop1R2 in the whole MB or in individual lobes along with the parental controls.
 The flies were aged for a week before undergoing classical olfactory conditioning.
 Both aversive STM and appetitive STM were tested.
 But first, we ensured that the whole MB flip-out line responds normally to the used odors and stimuli.
-Flp/+;; Dop1R2cko; OK107-Gal4/+ flies show comparable responses as the parental controls to both odors (Sup H+I), shock (Sup J) and sugar (Sup K).
+UAS-Flp/+;; Dop1R2cko; OK107-Gal4/+ flies show comparable responses as the parental controls to both odors (Figure 2 S1H+I), shock (Figure 2 S1J) and sugar (Figure 2 S1K).

-For aversive STM flipping out Dop1R2 in the whole MB does not change STM compared to parental controls (Figure 2A).
-Next, we flipped Dop1R2 in the γ-lobe using 5HTR1B-Gal4.
+For aversive conditioning, flipping out Dop1R2 in the whole MB does not change STM compared to parental controls (Figure 2A).
+Next, we flipped out Dop1R2 in the γ-lobe using 5HTR1B-Gal4.
 This MB lobe is involved in STM (Blum et al., 2009; Trannoy et al., 2011; Zars et al., 2000).
 Matching the results for the whole MB flip out, we do not see a change in the performance score (Figure 2B).
-Similar results are obtained when we flip the receptor in the α/β-lobes using c739-Gal4 (Figure 2C) or α’/β’-lobes using c305a-Gal4 (Figure 2D).
+Similar results are obtained when we flip out the receptor in the α/β-lobes using c739-Gal4 (Figure 2C) or α’/β’-lobes using c305a-Gal4 (Figure 2D).

 2h memory is impaired by loss of Dop1R2